Language as Reality: A Co-Creative Storytelling Game Experience in 1001 Nights using Generative AI: Introduction

 \section{Introduction}

 Language has the power to shape our reality.
 What if it could also mold the virtual worlds we inhabit?
-Enter ``1001 Nights"\footnote{See details at \url{https://www.1001nights.ai/}}, a game inspired by Wittgenstein's assertion: ``The limits of my language mean the limits of my world."\enspace\citep{wittgenstein2013tractatus}.
-In this game, Shahrzad, the protagonist, can transform spoken stories into tangible in-game elements.
+Enter ``1001 Nights"\footnote{See details at \url{https://www.1001nights.ai/}}, a game inspired by Wittgenstein's assertion: ``The limits of my language mean the limits of my world."\enspace\citep{limits_nodate}.
+In this game, Shahrzad, the protagonist, can transform spoken stories from other people into tangible in-game elements.
 When keywords like `sword’, `knife’, or `shield' are spoken, they materialize in the game world.

 ``1001 Nights" is divided into storytelling and battle phases.
 During storytelling, players control Shahrzad, guiding an AI King to narrate keyword-rich tales, which in turn generate weapons.
-As these weapons are collected, the narrative world begins to overlay the game's reality, a transformation visualized using large language model (LLM) GPT-4\enspace\citep{gpt-4_nodate} and the text-to-image model Stable Diffusion\enspace\citep{stable-diffusion}.
-These generated images are harmonized with the game's pixel art style through a Pixelization model\enspace\citep{wuzongwei6_make_2023}, as shown in Figure\ref{gameSC}.
+As these weapons are collected, the world in the story begins to invade the game's reality, a transformation visualized using large language model (LLM) GPT-4\enspace\citep{gpt-4_nodate} and the text-to-image model Stable Diffusion\enspace\citep{stable-diffusion}.
+These generated images are consistent with the game's pixel art style through a Pixelization model\enspace\citep{wuzongwei6_make_2023}, as shown in Figure\ref{gameSC}.

-Once four weapons are amassed, players transition to the battle phase, where they use their collected arsenal to confront the King.
-The end goal?
-To rewrite Shahrzad's fate, diverging from the traditional folklore.
+Once four weapons are collected, players transition to the battle phase, where they use their collected arsenal to confront the King.
+The end goal is to rewrite Shahrzad's fate, diverging from the traditional folklore.

 This game blurs the lines between reality and fiction.
 Shahrzad seeks to reshape her destiny, challenging patriarchal norms.
 Players, in tandem with AI, redefine the game's boundaries, crafting stories that surpass authorial constraints.
 Here, language doesn't just describe the world; it creates it, a phenomenon amplified by generative AI (GenAI)\cite {mullerGenAICHIGenerativeAI2022}: AI that crafts new media from existing data, including text, images, sounds, etc. This game exemplifies procedural content generation via GenAI, urging game researchers and developers to harmonize in-game narratives, player-driven stories, and AI-spun tales for unique gameplay experiences.